futurestages/npcmusical/docs/press-and-releases.md

 Imagine if a Disney musical came to life and interacted with the audiences in what [Fame Magazine](https://www.famemagazine.co.uk/brendan-bradleys-reprogram-me-a-dream-pop-immersive-experience-between-vr-and-live-theater/) calls,
 > *“a dream-pop immersive experience between VR and live theater… a flawless blend of Broadway, games, pop, and comedy bliss.”*

-The [*Non-Player Character* Soundtrack](https://music.apple.com/album/1634852775?app=itunes), written and performed by Brendan Bradley was arranged and produced by Maurice Soque Jr. from Bradley’s live, virtual reality stage show about a non-player character in a video game who witnesses the death of the Hero and turns to the audience to navigate the five stages of grief (represented as five virtual worlds).
+[*Non-Player Character*](https://music.apple.com/album/1634852775?app=itunes), written and performed by Brendan Bradley as a live, virtual reality stage show about a non-player character in a video game who witnesses the death of the Hero and turns to the audience to navigate the five stages of grief (represented as five virtual worlds).
+Techincal Direction is provided by Michael Morran while the show's music and soundtrack are arranged and produced by Maurice Soque Jr.

 [Plastic Magazine](https://plasticmag.co.uk/2022/07/25/new-music-from-brendan-bradley/) explains
 > *“Blending ingredients of pop music, video games, broadway and comedy into his new pioneering spectacle, Brendan Bradley has brought to life a show that would have seemed impossible to create only a couple of years ago,”*